 1. Begin with your hands placed directly under your shoulders; keep your torso straight with a straight line from your ears to your toes.
 There should be no sagging or bending and the weight should be over your shoulders.

 2. Engage your core by sucking your belly button towards your spine.
 Squeeze your shoulder blades together in order to lift ‘up and out’ of your shoulder joint to help maintain your posture.
 Focus your eyes above your fingertips to maintain a neutral position in your neck.

 There you have it!
 Just don’t forget to breathe!
 How long you hold a plank for depends on your ability; if you are new to this exercise I would aim for 20 – 30 seconds to start with or try the modified plank (see picture).
 For those who are more experienced, aim to remain in position for 1 minute with good technique.

 The variations for the plank exercise are endless but I do have a few favourites!
 They include the NTC drill; Cardio Plank which brings a cardiovascular element into what is usually just a strength exercise.
-Check out the YouTube video below of the exercise!
-It will also give you a great visual of the positioning of a well executed plank.

 Side plank is another favourite!
 Begin by laying on your side, placing your elbow on the floor just under your shoulder.
 Lift up on that elbow, lift yours hips and keep your body stiff with a line running from head to toe.

 Hold this position for up to 30 seconds each side.
-Click HERE for a video demonstration.

 So give these a go, and I’ll post soon on progressions!